 When working with children and young people the general guidance about the ratio of adults is affected by a number of variants.
-Ideally, there should be a minimum of two adults to each group.
+There should always be a minimum of two adults to each group.
 Other variants that affect ratios are: